leoclo/dse241/README.md

 Navigate to http://localhost:5173/sheep in your browser to see the visualization created for the Sheep Visualization assignment

-Navigate to http://localhost:5173/virus in your browser to see the visualization created for the Sheep Visualization assignment
+Navigate to http://localhost:5173/virus in your browser to see the visualization created for the Virus Visualization assignment